 No, all individual tickets will be sold on site at Carrick-a-Rede and are only valid on the day of purchase.
 There will be no online tickets available to book in advance this season.

 All coach business must be pre-booked through the Booking Office.
 Click here for more details

 How can we avoid long queues?

-Carrick-Rede is a very popular visitor attraction along the Causeway Coastal Route and is generally busy throughout the day.
+Carrick-a-Rede is a very popular visitor attraction along the Causeway Coastal Route and is generally busy throughout the day.
 Traditionally quieter times to visit are early morning or late afternoon, however at peak times such as holiday periods and throughout July and August, we advise visitors to come early in the morning to secure a ticket to cross the bridge that day.